Rohaansandhu/Rohaansandhu/README.md

 ### 💻 Previous Experience
 ----------------------------
-Previously, I held an internship at GEI Consultants Inc. where I contributed to the Corps Water Management System (CWMS), a mission-critical platform used by the U.S. Army
+Previously, I interned at GEI Consultants Inc. where I contributed to the Corps Water Management System (CWMS), an automated information system used by the U.S. Army
-Corps of Engineers to manage water resources.
+Corps of Engineers to better manage water resources.
+I worked closely with the CWMS Data API, CWMS Database, and the CWMS Visual Utility Engine.
 This project strengthened my skills in Java, SQL, and API development.

 ### 🤖 Robotics
 ----------------------------